Phase 1: Years 1, 2, and 3

 Year 1:

-• Develop a set of linguistically and culturally inclusive problem-based activities that as a group elicit the full set of Points of Promise Gifted Mathematical Behaviors.
+- Develop a set of linguistically and culturally neutral problem-based activities that as a group elicit the full set of Points of Promise Gifted Mathematical Behaviors.

 Year 2: